Navigating the complex realm of Google Ads can be intimidating.

 3. Researching top-performing keywords

-Google's Keyword Planner is an excellent starting point.
-This tool offers keyword suggestions based on your product or service and gives insights into search volumes and competition levels.
+A useful tool for this task is Google’s Keyword Planner.
+This resource provides keyword suggestions tailored to your specific product or service while offering valuable insights into search volumes and competition levels.

 4. Structuring campaigns